MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-faq.md

 ### What version(s) of Report Builder do you support?

 Use the latest version of SQL Server 2016 Report Builder to author and publish your reports to the Power BI service.
-Install [Report Builder from the Microsoft Download Center](www.microsoft.com/download/details.aspx?id=53613).
+Install [Report Builder from the Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53613).

 ### How do I move existing reports I have saved in SQL Server Reporting Services to Power BI?

-You need to download the report from the server, than upload it to Power BI through the portal.
+You need to download the report from the server, then upload it to Power BI through the portal.
 There is no migration tool available at this time, but we’re looking at creating one after we’ve finished public preview and gotten the right level of feature parity between the products.

 ### Can I open reports and publish directly to the service?